calisingh/JackCalendar/README.md

 <img src="JackCalendar/screenshots/example.png" width="750">

-In the project, you will design and implement a calendar similar to the google calendar.
-Carefully examine the functionality of Google Calendar before starting the project.
-(FYI, a weekly view defaults on Google Calendar while a day view is default on ours.)
-You will apply the materials from this course to the project.
-However, for some of the topics, you may have to learn through self-study to complete the project.
+In the project, we designed and implemented a calendar similar to the Google calendar.
+A weekly view defaults on Google Calendar while a day view is default on ours.

-An exemplary initial screen of the calendar is shown here.
-You are allowed to design your calendar's look differently as long as it satisfies the minimum requirements described below.
-Make a Day view default on the initial screen.

 ## Functional Requirements